-Håkan was born in Arboga, Sweden, in 1969.
-He started taking piano lessons and decided to learn the trombone as well, studying first with Folke Carlsson and John Petersen (principal trombonist of The Royal Stockholm Philharmonic).
-Håkan then entered Stockholm’s Royal Academy of Music where he was taught by professor Sven-Erik Eriksson.
+Håkan was born in 1969.
+He studied with John Petersen in Stockholm 1983-1989 (principal trombonist of The Royal Stockholm Philharmonic) Håkan then entered Stockholm’s Royal Academy of Music where he was taught by professor Sven-Erik Eriksson.
 He graduated with a Medalist Solo Diploma and, through scholarships, studied in the USA with Joe Alessi, Per Brevig and Mark Lawrence.

-As a soloist, Håkan has performed in Sweden, Finland, Norway the UK, USA, Spain, Austria, Germany, Belgium and Holland together with orchestras including the Royal Swedish Orchestra, Royal Stockholm Philharmonic, Stockholm Sinfonietta, Nordic Chamber Orchestra, Tromsø Chamber Orchestra and Stockholm Symphonic Wind Orchestra.
+As a soloist, Håkan has performed in Sweden, Denmark, Finland, Norway, UK, USA, Spain, Portugal, France, Austria, Holland, Germany, Belgium and Colombia together with orchestras including the Royal Swedish Orchestra, Royal Stockholm Philharmonic, The Swedish Radio Symphony Orchestra, Stockholm Sinfonietta, Nordic Chamber Orchestra, Tromsø Chamber Orchestra and Stockholm Symphonic Wind Orchestra, Bogota Philharmonic and more.

-Håkan is a Yamaha performing artist and has developed his own model and mouthpieces.
+Håkan is a Yamaha performing artist and has together with them developed his own trombone model and mouthpiece.